jglovier/jglovier.github.io/_posts/2016-10-25-a-laymans-proposal-for-fixing-the-fragility-of-the-dns-registry.md

 ---
 layout: blogpost
-title: "A layman's proposal for addressing the fragility of the DNS"
+title: "A layman's proposal for addressing the fragility of DNS"
-imgclass:
 categories:
 ---